 - 1/2 teaspoon baking soda

-Preheat oven to 400°F. Prepare a 12-muffin baking tin with non-stick spray or line with paper baking cups, set aside.
+- Preheat oven to 425°F. Prepare a 12-muffin baking tin with non-stick spray or line with paper baking cups, and set aside.

-Combine flours, oats, brown sugar, baking powder, baking soda, cinnamon, and salt in a medium size bowl.
-Make a well in the center of the mixture and set aside.
+- In a separate bowl, whisk together the flours, brown sugar, baking powder, baking soda, cinnamon, and salt.
+Make a well in the center of the mixture and set it aside.

 These muffins freeze exceptionally well.
 I often make a double batch and freeze in an air tight container.